astaxie/docs/en-US/mvc/model/cmd.md

 ---
-name: Command line
+name: Command Line
 sort: 8
 ---

-# Command line
+# Command Line

 You can call `orm.RunCommand()` after you registered models and database(s) as follows: